 Declaration prefixed to Form of Government, Sec. i. iv. v.
 Having given these views of the polity of the Presbyterian church, and made these exhibitions of their spirit in relation to other denominations, we hasten to a consideration of the last subject which we proposed to ourselves to take up in this number, namely that of christian religion acknowledges our social constitution; and makes use of it for the promotion of our greatest good.
-It is manifestly our duty to cultivate a brotherly spirit, and shew acts of kindness, to be forbearing, and ready to com-Now nothing seems better calculated to induce as to do this, and assist us in the work, than union in one society under the blessed Saviour, and in the same religious exercises:-offering together solemn songs of praise to the Almighty-mingling vows before the throne of the Eternal-presenting mutual prayers for blessings on ourselves and on one another-and receiving the emblems of the broken body and shed blood of our common Lord.
-But not only our social affections are improved by social religious exercises: the fervour of piety and zeal is enkindled. by associating with the fervently pious.
+It is manifestly our duty to cultivate a brotherly spirit, and shew acts of kindness, to be forbearing, and ready to communicate.
+Now nothing seems better calculated to induce us to do this, and assist us in the work, than union in one society under the blessed Saviour, and in the same religions Almighty-mingling vows before the throne of the Eternal-presenting mutual prayers for blessings on ourselves and on one another-and receiving the emblems of the broken body and shed blood of our common Lord.
+But not only our social affections are improved by social religious exercises: the fervour of piety and zeal is enkindled, by associating with the fervently pious.
 And indeed so powerfully, yet mysteriously are human souls united by the law of sympathy, that every grace is invigorated by joining in the solemn devotions of a religious assembly.
-Accordingly, our Saviour sent his apostles out to gather a church in the world; and we frequently find the disciples, in the history of the Acts of the apostles, assembled, that with one mind and one mouth they may glorify God, even the Father of our Lord Jesus Christ.
-Such assemblies too are continually mentioned and encouraged in the epistles. tians are commanded, not to forsake the assembling of themselves together.
-It is to be remarked too that wherever the anostles of Christ made converts, there they ordained elders or bishops, appointed other officers, and in a word organized churches.
-There, too, they required that worship should be supported, ministers maintained, discipline ex-And it seemed to be the universal requirement and practice that all, who gave themselves to the Lord, should join themselves to the church.
+Accordingly, our Saviour sent his apostles out to gather a church in the world; and we frequently find the disciples, in the history of the Acts of the apostles, assembled, that with one mind and one mouth they may glorify God. even the Father of Such assemblies too are continualour Lord Jesus Christ. ly mentioned and encouraged in the epistles.
+And christians are commanded, not to forsake the assembling of themselves together.
+It is to be remarked too that wherever the apostles of Christ made converts, there they ordained elders or bishops, appointed other officers, and in a word organized churches.
+There, too, they required that worship should be supported, ministers maintained, discipline exercised And it seemed to be the universal requirement and practice that all, who gave themselves to the Lord. should join themselves to the church.